CoreyCole/zaliql/README.md

 # docker_redis_1
 ```

-To see the live-logs for one of the containers:
+To see the live-logs (or retroactive logs after a container crash) for one of the containers:
 ```bash
 # python
 docker-compose -f backend/docker/docker-compose.yml logs -t -f app